 Many businesses opt for the quickest approach, but it's important to remember that the Kaizen process is built on gradual changes that compound over time.

-Now that you are here, It's important to remind you that the easiest way to keep repeating or create a flow of continuous improvement processes is when there's proper documentation.
+The easiest way to create a flow of continuous improvement processes is when there's proper documentation.

 Documentation enables continuity and everything you want to document for any process is made better with Scribe!

 Scribe is a process documentation tool that enables you to capture processes in real-time with just a simple click and turns them into visual instructions; and no, you don't need to know how to code to use Scribe.
 It's easy for anyone to use.